 This is what happens in the recycling facility:

-Recover plastic energy:
+Recover plastic and metal:

 Recycle metals: